COVID-19 pandemic in the Philippines: Medical supply

 Cloth face masks draw the attention of customers at the Muñoz Market in Quezon City due to the limited supply and higher price of surgical masks.

-A shortage of medical masks was reported in various parts of the country due to concerns over the pandemic.
-RITM director Celia Carlos urged the public against hoarding masks to ensure ample supply for medical workers directly dealing with patients suspected or confirmed to have COVID-19 infection.
-The Department of Trade and Industry (DTI), in cooperation with the Philippine National Police, are acting against reports of traders hoarding face masks and selling said item at an overpriced rate.
-The DTI has also directed its Philippine International Trading Corp. to import 5 million masks from overseas.
+A shortage of medical masks was reported across the country amid pandemic-related concerns.
+RITM director Celia Carlos urged the public against hoarding masks to ensure ample supply for medical workers directly dealing with patients suspected or confirmed to have COVID-19.
+The Department of Trade and Industry (DTI), in cooperation with the Philippine National Police, acted against reports of traders hoarding face masks and selling them at an overpriced rate.
+The DTI also directed its Philippine International Trading Corp. to import 5 million masks from overseas.
 Medtecs International Corp.
-Ltd., the sole manufacturer of medical mask in the country, has committed to supply the government through the DTI.
-However, due to the Philippine procurement law, local manufacturers are having difficulty competing with foreign suppliers that have a lower cost but may have substandard quality.
+Ltd., the sole manufacturer of medical masks in the country, committed to supply the government through the DTI.
+However, due to Philippine procurement law, local manufacturers had difficulty competing with foreign suppliers that were cheaper but may have substandard quality.

-Doctors in the Philippines have deplored the shortages in personal protective equipment amid the pandemic, and was even cited as the cause of high infection rate and death rate of healthcare workers in the country.
-To address this issue, the Philippine government continues to procure and stockpile such equipment, as the pandemic is expected to last until 2021.
+Doctors in the Philippines deplored shortages in personal protective equipment amid the pandemic, which was cited by some as the cause of high infection rate and death rate of healthcare workers in the country.
+To address this issue, the Philippine government continued to procure and stockpile such equipment.

-According to Health Undersecretary Maria Rosario Vergeire, the country also issued requests for ventilators and respirators to be used for severe or critical COVID-19 patients, as there are reported shortages of these equipment.
+According to Health Undersecretary Maria Rosario Vergeire, the country has also issued requests for ventilators and respirators for severe or critical COVID-19 patients, as there are reported shortages of this equipment.